Fukushū o Koinegau Saikyō Yūsha wa: Targets

 A knightess in service to Victoria and the actual culprit responsible for the destruction of Raoul's hometown, which she did under the princess's orders.
-Even after falling out of favor with Victoria for failing to stop the resurrected hero from ruining the princess's reputation, for which she got incarcerated and tortured, she remained sycophantically loyal to her.
-Raoul would ultimately exploit this loyalty by disguising himself as Victoria and tricking her into committing murder, prompting the real Victoria to order her execution to save face.
-This drives her mad and prompts her to fatally stab the princess before committing suicide to reunite with her in the afterlife, a wish denied when Raoul keeps the princess alive for further retribution.
+Even after falling out of favor with Victoria for failing to stop the resurrected hero from ruining the princess's reputation, which led to her incarceration and torture, she remained sycophantically loyal to her baneful mistress.
+Raoul would ultimately exploit this fealty and underlying jealousy of Raul by disguising himself as Victoria and tricking her into committing political murders, prompting the real Victoria to order her public execution to save face.
+This drives her further into madness and prompts Sandra to fatally stab the princess before committing suicide so as to reunite with her in the afterlife, a wish denied when Raoul keeps the princess alive for further retribution.